Constitution

 13. Any act or thing done or suffered, or purporting to have been done or suffered, by the Executive Board or by a committee appointed by the Executive Board, is valid and effectual despite any defect that may afterwards be discovered in the appointment or qualification of any Executive Board Member or committee of the Board.

-4. The vice-presidents for each geographic region shall have their main place of work in that region.
+6. The vice-presidents for each geographic region shall have their main place of work in that region.
 Nominations for regional vice-presidents shall have both a proposer and a seconder from that region.
 If no nominations from a particular region are received, then that post will be held vacant until the next round of elections.
 In the interim the EB will have the power to co-opt a Society member to one of these vacant posts provided that (i) their main place of work is in that region (ii) the co-optation shall only last until the next round of elections for the EB (iii) no member of the Society may be a co-opted regional member of the EB more than twice in any six year period (iv) co-opted members of the EB will be eligible to stand for election for any post on the EB in the Board elections following their co-optation.

-Nominations may come from any member of the society, however the proposer and seconder should not both be existing Board members.
+7. Nominations of candidates for election to become member of the Executive Board shall be called by the Secretary 80 days before the next annual general meeting and close 55 days before the AGM.
+Nominations may come from any member of the society, however, the proposer and seconder should not both be existing Board members.
 Each member of the society can nominate as proposer or seconder not more than two candidates in any election.
+If the Secretary discovers any anomalies regarding any candidate, proposer or seconder (e.g. validity of membership, number of nominations allowed) when nominations are closed, those affected will be given three days to regularize their position.

-(e) Newly elected members of the EB will be invited to attend the next EB meeting with observer (non-voting) status.
+- Newly elected members of the EB will be invited to attend the next EB meeting with observer (non-voting) status.

-8. The returning officer shall notify the Secretary of the winners of the elections for reporting to the membership as per 4.7 e).
+9. The Nomination Committee shall oversee the electoral process and the vote counting .
 The winners of the elections will also be announced at the AGM, and the Secretary will declare elected those candidates who have received the greatest number of votes and who fulfill the specified requirements for those offices.

-9. For the purpose of this Constitution, a casual vacancy in the office of an Executive Board Member occurs if the Executive Board Member:
+10. For the purpose of this Constitution, a casual vacancy in the office of an Executive Board Member occurs if the Executive Board Member:

 (a) dies; or